 Yip-pee, was my first thought.

-As I had just received my Bachelor's of Science in computer science, this temp job seemingly had nothing to do with my hitech career plans.
-Plus, it didn't sound like fun – quite the opposite – and I didn't think that I'd learn anything useful.
+As I had just received my Bachelor's of Science in computer science, this temp job seemingly had nothing to do with my tech career plans.
+Plus, it didn't sound like fun – more like the opposite – and I didn't think that I'd learn anything useful.

-Why temping can be a good job search idea
+Why is temping often a good job search idea?

 By opening yourself up to the temporary job market, you increase your chances of getting a job, period.

-Whether at temporary job placement agencies or at the hiring companies, temp jobs are a good way to meet new people and grow your job search network.
+Whether at temporary job placement agencies or at the hiring companies, temp jobs are a good way to meet new people, grow your job search network and build up references.

 A little income is better than none and some countries allow you to take temp jobs while still receiving unemployment benefits.

-A temp job is a quick way to get some experience in a field you're lacking.
+A temp job can be the quickest way to get some experience in a field you're lacking.